bheisler/criterion.rs/book/src/user_guide/command_line.md

   >     SD [61.936 us 538.86 us]
 ```

 Criterion-rs performs [bootstrap resampling](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)) to estimate some important statistics about the samples collected.
+The number of bootstrap samples is configurable, and defaults to 100,000.

 #### Mean/Median